ShravaniAllamReddy/README-Generator/fileREADME.md

 ## Credits:

-  Credits to my Instructors and TAs who helped me to complete this.
+  Credits to my Instructor and TAs who helped me in completing this application.

 ## License: